I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 - How much money can I make?
 Look for programs with high commission rates and easy for customers to buy.
 Find out if it’s one-time commissions or recurring.
 Recurring commissions are ideal.

 - How long does the cookie last?
 When a reader clicks your affiliate link, a cookie is placed on their browser with a time limit.
-If they don’t buy within the timeframe, you’ll lose credit for the sale.
+You’ll lose credit for the sale if they don’t buy within the timeframe.
 So it’s best to choose programs with a long cookie duration.

 - Is the affiliate program easy to use?
 If you find an easy one, hold on and don’t let go.
-Many of them aren’t user-friendly.
+Unfortunately, many of them aren’t user-friendly.

 - Are they trustworthy?
 Would you buy from them?
-It’s why even though Amazon Associates doesn’t offer the highest commissions with the longest cookie length, people trust them.
+Even though Amazon Associates doesn’t offer the highest commissions with the longest cookie length, people trust them.
 So, customers are more likely to buy.

 Takeaway: You’re looking for a trustworthy affiliate program with a good commission rate and long cookie duration.